network security level

 Network Segmentation

 Network segmentation serves as a fundamental aspect of securing internal networks.
 By segmenting the network into smaller, separate parts, companies can manage and limit the flow of data between various regions.
-This segmentation restricts the reach of possible threats; if a particular area of the network is breached, it significantly complicates attackers’ efforts to infiltrate other sections.
+This segmentation limits the potential threats’ reach; if a specific part of the network is compromised, it greatly hinders attackers’ attempts to penetrate other areas.

-For example, sensitive information may be restricted to a single network segment that can only be accessed by authorized individuals.
-Network segmentation decreases the likelihood of extensive damage during a breach and improves the organization’s capacity to apply particular security policies for each segment, thereby strengthening internal network security.
+For instance, confidential data might be limited to one network segment that is accessible solely by authorized personnel.
+Network segmentation reduces the chances of major harm during a breach and enhances the organization’s ability to implement specific security policies for each segment, thus bolstering internal network security.

 Access Control Systems (ACS)